Health Benefits of Fermented Foods

 HEALTHY ITEMS FOR YOUR MEDITERRANEAN DIET MEAL SPREAD

-- Medium-boil eggs
+Medium-boil eggs

-- Raw, high-quality cheese for protein and fat
+Raw, high-quality cheese for protein and fat

-- Toast healthy, gluten-free bread or crackers and season olive oil with sea salt for dipping.
+Toast healthy, gluten-free bread or crackers and season olive oil with sea salt for dipping

-- Salmon lox
+Salmon lox

-- Smoked oysters
+Smoked oysters

-- Simple raw vegetables like tomato slices, avocado chunks, and slivered onions, drizzled with olive oil are simple and delicious.
+Simple raw vegetables like tomato slices, avocado chunks, and slivered onions, drizzled with olive oil are simple and delicious

-- Hummus garnished with chickpeas, paprika, and olive oil.
+Hummus garnished with chickpeas, paprika, and olive oil

-Creative Ways to Eat Fermented Foods as Snacks
+Creative Ways to Snack on Fermented Foods

 Sometimes you just want to open the fridge and munch.